MrJunior10/Web-State-Portal-for-Women-Sexual-Harrasment-at-Workplace/README.md

 MySQL: Database management system.
 HTML/CSS: Frontend design.
 JavaScript: Interactivity and validation.
-Contributing
-Contributions are welcome!
-Feel free to fork this repository and submit a pull request with your improvements.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Developed with ❤️ for a safer and inclusive workplace.

-vbnet
-Copy
-Edit

-You can now copy this markdown-formatted text and paste it into your README.md file!
-Let me k